Searching for: Functions in C#

-A function is a block of code that can be called from another location in the program or class.
+A method is a block of code that can be called from another location in the program or class.
 It is used to reduce the repetition of multiple lines of code.
-The return statement concludes the execution of the block of code.
-The function can either return a value (of dataType, declared in the function header), or return nothing (use the 'void' dataType).
-Within classes, functions are known are 'Methods'.
+The return statement concludes the execution of the block of code, returning something of type provided in the method header, or null (void method).
+Within a class, these are known as 'instance methods'.
+An instance method is tied to a class instance.